tehwalris/celeste_ocaml/plan.md

-- test state combination with irrelevant locals
+- [x] test state combination with irrelevant locals
-- test state combination with gc differences
+- [x] test state combination with gc differences
+- [ ] run one "frame" of the game
+  - [ ] write the standard library to support this
-- step-by-step graph exploration (using some kind of "origin state index" in states)
+- [ ] step-by-step graph exploration (using some kind of "origin state index" in states)
-  - run this and have it be really slow
+  - [ ] run this and have it be really slow
-- vectorize on cpu
+- [ ] vectorize on cpu
-  - run this and have it be faster
+  - [ ] run this and have it be faster
-- future stuff where the order is less clear
+- [ ] future stuff where the order is less clear
-  - vectorize on gpu
+  - [ ] vectorize on gpu
-  - support abstract ranges
+  - [ ] support abstract ranges